 Lufthansa and Amadeus partnered together as the firsts to adapt Amadeus Airport Pay across its former’s network of 170 airports worldwide (Related News).
 We explore further use cases for this system and future development that would benefit both Amadeus, airlines, airports and travellers.

 2016 was another banner year for travel as the world’s airports handled more than 3.7 billion passengers, up a robust 8.6% from the previous record level from 2015.
-The total passenger count was almost half of the world’s total population (estimated at ~7.5 billion currently).
-Experience The Skies compiled the world’s top 30 busiest airports (also known as […]
+It comes as no surprise though, especially with the use of chauffeur cars to get passengers to their flights on time!
+The total passenger count was almost […]

 Google hosted its annual I/O conference May 17-19, 2017 at its Mountain View, California offices.
 The conference highlighted some of the software technologies the company is focusing on now and into the near future.
 Some of the showcased technologies have great use cases to improve the travel experience.
 Here are glimpses of these technologies and their […]

 Since the introduction of International Air Transport Authority (IATA)’s Fast Travel Program in 2009, the airline industry has saved over US$2.1 billion (~GBP1.59 billion, EUR1.78 billion) by implementing various self-service initiatives.
 While over 68% of IATA’s membership airlines completed components of the program, only 4.4% of them have earned the platinum status.